VojislavG/Igrica-game-Reinforcement-Learning/README.md

 # Igrica-game-Reinforcement-Learning
-Implementation of neat on simple game
+Implementation of neat to simple game PticaUcenica(learning bird) is the name of the main.py file that should be run.
+Made on 21.04.2020